Soft/emacs-gtk-style-ext/README.md

   limitless styling of Emacs' user interface components.
 Think of Nyan cats on the menu bar or tool bar backgrounds that depend on the active major mode.

+It is worth noting that `gtk-style-ext` is still experimental and might break things.

 ## Installation

 `gtk-style-ext` requires a native module that has to be build separately.
 This